calibrachain/pitch/README.md

 ### *The Problem: A Crisis of Trust in a Multi-Billion Dollar Market*

 The calibration of industrial and medical equipment isn't just a technical task—it's the foundation of safety and quality in a market projected to exceed *$8 billion globally*.
-From airplane altimeters to hospital MRI machines, precise calibration saves lives and ensures product quality.
+From airplane altimeters to hospital MRI machines, precise calibration saves lives and ensures the quality of products.

 Yet, the proof of this critical process—the calibration certificate—is dangerously outdated, relying on forgeable paper records or editable PDF and XML files.
 This creates three critical failures:

-* *Zero Integrity:* A fraudulent certificate is trivial to create.
+* *Zero Integrity:* A fraudulent certificate is easily created.
 This silent form of fraud contributes to a global counterfeit market that costs the economy hundreds of billions of dollars annually, putting public safety and critical infrastructure at risk.
 * *Broken Traceability:* Manually tracing an instrument's calibration back to a national or international standard (the SI units) is a complex, opaque, and often impossible task for an auditor.
 The chain of trust is built on paper, not proof.
 * *Expensive, Static Audits:* For companies, audits are a nightmare of manual verification, costing industries millions in man-hours.
 For regulators like the FDA, inadequate calibration of equipment is a leading cause of non-compliance and warning letters, which can halt production and lead to costly recalls.
 A certificate provides no real-time guarantee; the issuing lab could lose its accreditation, but its previously issued certificates would still appear valid.